 I've mentioned the 620-film format in my post about the Kodak Duoflex TLR, which is the same size negative as 120-film only on a different (and uncompatible) spool.

 Some great cameras were made for the 127-films.
 The image size is most commonly 40x40 mm which is 12 images on a roll.
 The second most common seems to be 40x25 mm which produces 16.
 A rare one is the 40x65 mm.

-I got me a Foth Derby 127 camera a while back.
+I got me a Foth Derby 127 camera a while back (in the picture above).
 It didn't work.
 They rarely do, I came to realize after some research.
 That's not strange, really, since they were manufactured before the war, and sported cloth shutters similar to your Canon SLR:s and rangefinders of the 50s and up to the eighties.
 Glue and cloth ages a tad in 70-odd years.
 The Derbys with working shutters go for big bucks.
 Mine did come to some use since I modded the lens to use on my M42 mount SLR:s which I've written about in the past.